$7.25/hr

 Competition and merger records relevant to concentration claims.

-Stories stay in the main feed, but they should also land back on the issue file they belong to.
+Stories stay in the main feed and land back on the case page they belong to.
 This desk currently has 2 linked stories.